nupfel/nofuss/README.md

 User Alex Suslov ported the NoFUSS Server to NodeJS.
 You can check his repo [node-nofuss repo on GitHub](https://github.com/alexsuslov/node-nofuss).

+### Node-red

+There is a flow under `server/node-red/firmware_server.json` that implements a server using CouchDB as the database backend.
+You will need several external palette modulee.
+Please install missing palettes when importing the flow.

 ## Versions

 The versions info is stored in the `data/versions.json` file.
 This file contains an array of objects with info about version matching and firmware files.